 Inverse cotangent function

 The angle returned by this function is measured in radians, not in degrees.
-E.g., the result π represents an angle of 180o.
+For example, the result π represents an angle of 180o.

 arccot is defined for complex arguments.